 “I must confess I feel a little nervous about the show coming out, too.”
-I confided in Miriam a couple of weeks ago, “not because I’m afraid of being made to look foolish or fear that people won’t like or agree with me.
+I confided in Miriam a couple of weeks ago.
+“Not because I’m afraid of being made to look foolish or fear that people won’t like or agree with me.
 Those things don’t really matter in the grand scheme of things.
 But I desperately want to be presented in a way that does not dishonor God.”

-Either of those options would be tragic, because neither would convey the good news that “God so loved the world that He gave His only begotten Son, that whosoever believes in Him shall not perish, but have everlasting life.”
+Either of those options would be tragic.
+Because neither would convey the good news that “God so loved the world that He gave His only begotten Son, that whosoever believes in Him shall not perish, but have everlasting life.”
 (John 3:16)

-For that’s our story, in a nutshell.
-If that foundational belief does not somehow make it into our 7- or 8-minute segment of Miriam’s Great American Adventure, they will have failed to capture the thing that really makes us tick — the story behind the story of why we do everything else we do upon this earth.
-“For whether then you eat or drink or whatever you do, do all for the glory of God.”
+For that is our story, in a nutshell.
+If that foundational belief does not somehow make it into our 12-minute segment of Miriam’s Great American Adventure, the producers will have failed to capture the thing that really makes us tick.
+The story behind the story of why we do everything else we do upon this earth.
+The hand-painted reminder on our wall and the overarching purpose of our life: “For whether then you eat or drink or whatever you do, do all for the glory of God.”
 (1 Corinthians 10:31)